Naveed-4/Querying-CSVs-and-Plot-Graphs-with-LLMs/README.md

 ### Solution Approach
 For detailed information about the solution approach, refer to the [SOLUTION_APPROACH.md](SOLUTION_APPROACH.md) file.

+### Working Video
+The video passed multiple times to wait for free API to reset as it was getting exhausted.
+You get idea how it works.
+It will work more better if used with paid advanced llms.
+Checkout the video here, [Working.mp4](Working.mp4) file.

 ### Features:
 1. CSV file upload and preprocessing
 2. Data summary and statistical analysis